2021 Russian ultimatum to NATO: NATO enlargement and rapprochement with Russia

+End of friendly NATO-Russia relations

-Despite this, NATO expansion became a point of contention for Russia, particularly under Vladimir Putin, who asserted that it was a breach of assurances made by Western leaders in the early 1990s, and as a strategic encirclement aimed at undermining its security.
-Although Russia has obstinately described NATO expansion as a threat, Putin was actually more concerned about the loss of Russia's perceived sphere of influence in former Soviet republics which were aligning themselves with the West economically and politically.
-Putin aimed to regain control of these republics as part of re-establishing Russia as a great power.
+Despite this, NATO enlargement became a point of contention for Russia, particularly under Vladimir Putin, who asserted that it was a breach of assurances made by Western leaders in the early 1990s, and was meant to encircle Russia and undermine its security.
+Although Putin has called NATO enlargement a threat, Putin was actually more concerned about the loss of Russia's perceived sphere of influence in former Soviet republics, which were aligning themselves with the West economically and politically.
+Putin aimed to regain control of these republics as part of re-establishing Russia as a "great power".

-Putin has aimed to create disruption within the NATO alliance, by establishing relationships with NATO members Hungary and Turkey.
+Putin has aimed to sow division within NATO, by establishing relationships with NATO members Hungary and Turkey.
 With numerous Western European countries dependent on Russia for energy, particularly Germany which was a major benefactor of the Nord Stream 2 pipeline, Putin believed that NATO was too divided and would not stand in his way.

+Russian failure to dominate Ukraine

-Putin initially attempted to install a pro-Russian government in Kyiv, including the poisoning of pro-Western presidential candidate Viktor Yushchenko, but this backfired due to the Orange Revolution.
-While Putin's effort succeeded in 2010, the massive Euromaidan protests in 2013 forced pro-Russian Ukrainian President Viktor Yanukovych into exile.
+Putin attempted to install a pro-Russian government in Ukraine in 2004, poisoning pro-Western presidential candidate Viktor Yushchenko, but this backfired due to the Orange Revolution.
+While Putin's effort succeeded in 2010, the massive Euromaidan protests in 2013–2014 forced pro-Russian Ukrainian president Viktor Yanukovych into exile.
 The annexation of Crimea by Russia in 2014 and subsequent war in the Donbas marked the start of the Russo-Ukrainian War, leading to diplomatic fallout and the imposition of economic sanctions by Western nations.